Coming For 2025: Homeowners’ Course In Home Performance

 Advanced Decarbonization Package:

-3) Rebates And Renovations: Putting The Plan Into Action
+3) Renovations and Rebates: Putting The Plan Into Action

 This section is all about turning your knowledge into power and following through on the plan, approaching the renovation process with confidence.

-• Retrofit Roadmap: From sealing your home’s envelope to upgrading HVAC systems, create a detailed scope of work document for each of the trades that outlines the most impactful upgrades for energy savings and any other goals you have for your project.
-Use the DOE’s contractor checklists for each part of the project.
+• Retrofit Roadmap: From sealing your home’s envelope to upgrading HVAC systems, your plan provides the makings of a detailed scope of work document for each of the trades that outlines the most impactful upgrades for energy savings and any other goals you have for your project.
+Use the DOE’s contractor checklists for additional guidance.

 • Communicating With Contractors: Navigate the renovation process with confidence, speaking the language of building science and energy efficiency.